 Lisbon Cathedral (Sé de Lisboa) and Treasury

 The Lisbon Cathedral (Sé) is the city’s oldest church, built in 1147 on the site of a mosque after the Christian reconquest.
-Its austere Romanesque facade has survived earthquakes, renovations, and centuries of history.
-The interior is relatively simple compared to later Portuguese churches, but the Gothic cloister features archaeological excavations revealing Roman, Visigothic, and Moorish structures beneath the cathedral.
-The Treasury houses an impressive collection of religious art including silver, vestments, manuscripts, and relics associated with St. Vincent, Lisbon’s patron saint.
+Its austere Romanesque facade has survived earthquakes, renovations, and centuries of change.
+The Gothic cloister features ongoing archaeological excavations that have exposed Roman, Visigothic, and Moorish structures beneath the cathedral.
+The Treasury holds silver, vestments, manuscripts, and relics associated with St. Vincent, Lisbon’s patron saint.

 Castelo de São Jorge — Castle and Archaeological Museum

-The Castelo de São Jorge is more than just a castle with spectacular views.
-The archaeological site within the castle complex reveals layers of Lisbon’s history, from Iron Age settlements through Moorish fortifications to the medieval royal palace.
-The Núcleo Arqueológico museum displays artifacts from excavations including Moorish ceramics, coins, and household objects.
-The periscope in the Torre de Ulisses uses a camera obscura principle to project real-time 360-degree views of the city — a unique and fascinating experience.
+The Castelo de São Jorge is more than a castle with good views.
+The archaeological site reveals layers of Lisbon’s history, from Iron Age settlements through Moorish fortifications to the medieval royal palace.
+The Núcleo Arqueológico museum displays Moorish ceramics, coins, and household objects.
+The periscope in the Torre de Ulisses uses a camera obscura to project real-time 360-degree views of the city — one of Lisbon’s genuinely unusual experiences.

 Practical: Open daily 9am–9pm (March–October) or 9am–6pm (November–February).
-Admission €15 (one of Lisbon’s pricier attractions, but the views alone justify it).
-Free entry for Lisbon residents.
+Admission €15 (the views alone justify it).
+Free for Lisbon residents.
 Allow 1.5–2 hours.
 Accessible via Tram 28 or a steep walk from Rossio/Baixa.

 Museu do Fado (Fado Museum)

-Located in Alfama — the birthplace of fado — the Fado Museum tells the story of Portugal’s most iconic musical tradition.
-Through interactive displays, original recordings, instruments, costumes, and archival material, the museum traces fado’s evolution from its working-class roots in 19th-century Lisbon to its recognition as a UNESCO Intangible Cultural Heritage in 2011.
-The audio guide is excellent and allows you to listen to recordings by legendary fadistas including Amália Rodrigues, Carlos do Carmo, and Mariza.
+Located in Alfama — the birthplace of fado — the Fado Museum traces Portugal’s most iconic musical tradition through interactive displays, original recordings, instruments, costumes, and archival material.
+It covers fado’s evolution from its working-class roots in 19th-century Lisbon to its recognition as a UNESCO Intangible Cultural Heritage in 2011.
+The audio guide includes recordings by legendary fadistas including Amália Rodrigues, Carlos do Carmo, and Mariza.
 The museum also hosts regular live fado concerts.

 Practical: Open Tuesday to Sunday, 10am–6pm.
 Admission €5 (audio guide included).
 Allow 1–1.5 hours.
-Located near the Alfama waterfront.
-Combine with a visit to the Lisbon Cathedral and a walk through Alfama’s labyrinthine streets.
-For a deeper experience of fado, visit for an evening concert — check the museum’s schedule for dates and times.
+Near the Alfama waterfront.
+For a deeper fado experience, check the museum’s schedule for evening concerts.

 Major Art Museums in Lisbon